-I'd like to eat an apple or a pear. - You will eat neither an apple nor a pear because I have already served the dinner/ You can have both an apple and a pear, they are very tasty/ You can eat either a pear or an apple, I need one for a fruit pie.
+I'd like to eat an apple or a pear. - You will eat neither an apple nor a pear because I have already served dinner/ You can have both an apple and a pear, they are very tasty/ You can eat either a pear or an apple, I need one for a fruit pie.

-D. Make up a dialogue between a picky eater and a polite waiter.
+D. Roleplay.
+Imagine you are at a restaurant.
+A picky eater is dining at a restaurant and is being served by a polite waiter.
 Make use of the neither...nor/either... or.../ both.